Dimension Polynomials for Affine Partial Difference Algebraic Groups: Generalised Difference Algebraic Groups

-We already know that Zariski closures behave `nicely' in the ordinary case (\Cref{the: Zariski closures ordinary case}), so perhaps we can say more about a generalised $\s$\=/algebraic group if it behaves similarly to its Zariski closures.
-An advantage of working with the projections of a generalised difference algebraic group is that the projections are closer to the shared Zariski closures than the original group is.
+This lemma gives a hint why the projections of a generalised difference algebraic group are a useful construction, they are closer to the shared Zariski closures than the original group.